Japanese arms-export ban: Australia

+Bangladesh

+On 3 February 2026, Bangladesh and Japan signed a formal agreement to facilitate the transfer of defence equipment and technology.
+The deal was signed in Dhaka by Lieutenant General S M Kamrul Hassan, the Principal Staff Officer of the Armed Forces Division of Bangladesh, and Saida Shinichi, the Japanese Ambassador to Bangladesh.
+This agreement establishes a legal framework that governs the handling and transfer of military equipment between the two nations.
+It includes strict provisions to prevent the unauthorized diversion of transferred technology to third parties or for unintended purposes.
+The pact is part of a broader effort to upgrade the bilateral relationship, which was elevated to a "Strategic Partnership" in 2023.
+Japanese officials stated that the agreement will support joint projects contributing to international peace and security while strengthening Japan's defense industrial base.

 India

 As early as 2014, efforts are made to sell the ShinMaywa US-2 military flying boats to India.
 As of 2021, the deal was stalled due to disagreements on price.

 On 15 October 2022, the Second Kishida Cabinet (Reshuffled) announced that they would sell the Unicorn stealth antenna technology to the Indian military.
 On August 21, 2024, a plan was agreed to transfer the Unicorn antenna during a 2+2 meeting in New Delhi with Indian and Japanese defense/foreign ministers.
 On August 27, 2024, it was confirmed that the transfer will proceed.
+In July 2026, India announced that production of the Unicorn will be localized.

 Indonesia

 Patrol boats were donated to Indonesia in June 2006 before the ban was eased.

 In 2015, it's reported that Indonesia has considered the ShinMaywa US-2.

 In November 2020 it was reported that Japan planned to export four Mogami-class frigates to Indonesia, with another four to be built in Indonesia under a ¥300 billion contract.
 As of August 2024, the Indonesian Navy acquired two Arrowhead 140 frigates and six FREMM frigates.

+In June 2023, there is consideration to provide Indonesia with used F-15 engines for the F-16s used in the Indonesian Air Force.

+In May 2026, there are talks between Jakarta and Tokyo for potentially transferring the Asagiri-class ships to the Indonesian Navy.